Conor Sheary: Tampa Bay Lightning

 On July 1, 2023, Sheary agreed to a three-year, $6 million contract as a free agent with the Tampa Bay Lightning, hours into the start of the NHL free agency.

 In the early stages of the season and having seen his role reduced to a depth forward with the Lightning, Sheary was placed on waivers and cleared to be re-assigned to AHL affiliate, the Syracuse Crunch for the majority of the campaign.
 Producing 61 points through 59 regular season appearances in the AHL, Sheary, who was looking for an NHL opportunity and unlikely to receive it with Tampa Bay the following season, opted for a mutual termination of the remaining year of his contract and became a free agent after clearing unconditional waivers on June 30, 2025.

 New York Rangers

 On July 25, 2025, Sheary signed a professional tryout agreement with the New York Rangers.
-Just over two months later, on October 6, Sheary signed a one-year contract with the team.
+Just over two months later, on October 6, Sheary signed a one-year contract with the team to open the season.
+In a depth forward role, Sheary contributed with 7 goals and 11 assists for 18 points through 62 contests.

+Return to Buffalo

+As a free agent at the conclusion of his contract with the Rangers, Sheary left as a free agent and returned to the Buffalo Sabres on a one-year, $850,000 contract for the season on July 1, 2026.